 When sending an FPDU, the sender MUST include a valid CRC field.
-The CRC field in the MPA FPDU, MUST be computed in the manner described in the iSCSI Protocol [iSCSI] document for Header and Data Digests.
+The CRC field in the MPA FPDU MUST be computed using the CRC32C polynomial in the manner described in the iSCSI Protocol [iSCSI] document for Header and Data Digests.